-Hur ool: School of nanities & ial Sciences Batch: 2018-2021
+School: School of Humanities & Social Sciences Program: BA(H) Political Science, Sociology, Psychology, History Batch: 2019-2022

-Program: BA(H) Political Science, Sociology, Psychology, History Current Academic Year: 2018-2019
+Current Academic Year: 2019-2020

 Bra nch: Semester: II

 1 Course Code BIS 102

 2 Course Title Individual and Society - II

 3 Credits 6

-4 Contact Hours (L-T-P) 5-1-0
+4 Contact Hours 5-1-0 (L-T-P) 5-1-0 5-1-0

 Course Type Compulsory

-5 Course Objective To understand the concept of individual and society and their relationship.
-To apply the knowledge of the concepts to decipher the complexity of human expressions and life through raising questions of class, caste, gender, race and war.
-To locate the literary works in the larger social contexts.
-To use the texts as a mode of instruction and not merely delight.
-To allow them scope for further research in the domain.
+5 5 Course Objective 1.
+To understand the concept of individual and society and their relationship.
+2. To apply the knowledge of the concepts to decipher the complex human expressions and life through raising questions of class, ca gender, race and war.
+3. To locate the literary works in the larger social contexts.
+4. To use the texts as a mode of instruction and not merely delight.
+5. To allow them scope for further research in the domain.

 6 Course Outcomes CO1: The student will be able to identify various sociological concepts.CO2: The student will be able to discuss various methods of studying applied literature.CO3: The student will be able to apply conceptual frameworks to decode various social phenomena that lead to certain social structure.CO4: The student will be able to analyze various contemporary events thus aligning more towards research.